kainguyen-dev/vnet-demo/README.md

 Therefore, you need to build the system to easily scale or modify when there is a new request from this difficult boss.
 ```

-The main idea is to build a **KafkaStream** aggreate these value (product, store) that sastisfied Tom's boss requirement at **runtime**, there is no need to add new code when new requirement coming:
+The main idea is to build a **KafkaStream** to aggregate these values (product, store) that satisfy Tom's boss requirement at runtime; there is no need
+to add new code when new requirements come in, we just have to add new stream in configuration file and restart applications.

-To do that we build an generic template for streams:
+In order to do that, we build a generic template for streams:
 ```yaml
     stream:
         aggragate-by-store: